lokialive/5200Project22Spr/README.md

 # 5200Project22Spr

-A restaurant review and order command-line project.
+A restaurant review and order command-line project, using Java and MYSQL.